 Is God Dying?

-That's what some people think and want.
+Some people think so--and more want it so.
 They say Christian beliefs and our way of life aren't relevant anymore.
 But what critics and even many churchgoers don't realize is the life-changing importance of Christianity.

 Showing how the world would be a dark place without Christianity, Unimaginable guides you through the halls of history to see how Jesus' teachings dramatically changed our world and continue to be the most powerful force for good today.
 Learn . . .